MitM Attack Protection using Appdome Trusted Session

-This Knowledge Base article explains how to use Appdome to implement a layered, multi-pronged defense against MitM and other types of attacks against data while it travels.
-With Appdome’s Trusted Session, all mobile data ‘in transit’ is protected.
+This Knowledge Base article explains how to use Appdome to implement a layered, multi-pronged defense against MitM and other types of attacks that target mobile data in transit.
+Appdome’s Trusted Session protects data while it travels.

 Appdome is a mobile integration platform as a service (iPaaS) that enables anybody to add a wide variety of features, SDKs, and APIs to Android and iOS applications.
-Using a simple ‘click to add’ user interface, Appdome allows anyone to easily implement Trusted Session to any mobile application- instantly, no code or coding required.
+Using a simple ‘click to add’ user interface, Appdome enables anyone to easily implement Trusted Session in any iOS or Android app – instantly, no code or coding required.

 Using Appdome, there are no development or coding prerequisites.
 For example, there is no Appdome SDK, libraries, or plug-ins to implement Trusted Session to enable MitM attack protection.
 Trusted Session can be added to any iOS or Android app in seconds, with no code or coding.